isomerpages/govtech-gobusiness/pages/contact-us.md

 #agency_name: Ministry of Trade and Industry Singapore
 agency_name: Test
 contacts:
-  - title:
+  - title: For more enquiries, please contact us at
     content:
+    - phone: +65 6898 1800
-    - other: Test
+    - email: safedistancing@enterprisesg.gov.sg
+    - other: We are expecting a high volume of enquiries and appreciate your understanding and patience.
+Kindly refrain from submitting duplicate applications to avoid further delays.
 #    - other: For more enquiries,<br>contact us at +65 6898 1800 or drop us an email at safedistancing@enterprisesg.gov.sg
 ---